Residential Mortgages

 Are there different types of Residential mortgages?

-Interest only: where the interest is the only part of the loan being repaid, you would have to make provision to pay off the capital by the end of the mortgage.
+Interest only mortgages – where the interest is the only part of the loan being repaid, you would have to make provision to pay off the capital by the end of the mortgage.

 These can be in combination with one another for example an interest only, fixed rate mortgage.
-Lenders can charge early repayment charges, this is applicable when you repay some or all the mortgage off within the mortgage term.
+Lenders can charge early repayment charges, which becomes applicable when you repay some or all the mortgage off within the mortgage term.
 This can vary and will be part of your mortgage offer.

 Typically, the costs include: